TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/1-the-example-extension.rst

    connection will stay visible and a »natural« growth of extension and knowledge is given.
 After gathering the first experience in programming with Extbase, you probably will work in another and quicker order.
-   Furthermore, in the future you will have the *Extension Builder*, a convenient tool to create the base of an extension which is outlined in chapter 10.
+   Furthermore, in the future you will have the Extension Builder, a convenient tool to create the base of an extension which is outlined in chapter 10.